jussico/demo_tesseract/README.md

 1. bash 0_install_and_setup_tools.sh

-2. bash 1_create_database.sh

-3. copy some pdf-files to testfiles/
+2. copy some pdf-files to testfiles/

-4. ( to run single pdfs modify and run: bash 1_test_some_files.sh )
+3. ( to run single pdfs modify and run: bash 1_test_some_files.sh )

-5. to run all pdf files run bash 2_convert_all_pdfs.sh
+4. to run all pdf files run bash 2_convert_all_pdfs.sh